 Allow me to share the absolute best spots to see Halloween decorations on the Upper East Side, everything from giant spiders to dancing skeletons and the most creative colored pumpkins you’ve ever seen, let’s get to it!

-You Might Enjoy Reading: 15+ Great Things to Do on the Upper East Side
+You Might Enjoy Reading.
+15+ Great Things to Do on the Upper East Side

 Visiting New York City?
 If you haven’t decided where to stay (yet) check out our helpful guide on Where to Stay in New York City (The 10 Best Neighborhoods for First Timers & 3 to Avoid).
 Don’t have time?
 Here’s my favorite hotel in NYC, hands down.